SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/inspector-classic.md

 For information about our newer app for Amazon Inspector, which leverages findings from AWS Security Hub, see Amazon Inspector.

-This page provides instructions for configuring data collection for the Amazon Inspector App.
+This section provides instructions for configuring data collection for the Amazon Inspector App.

-#### Step 1: Configure Collection in Sumo Logic
+### Step 1: Configure Collection in Sumo Logic

 To collect data for the Amazon Inspector App, do the following:
 1. Configure a [Hosted Collector](/docs/send-data/configure-hosted-collector).
 2. Configure an [HTTP Source](/docs/send-data/sources/sources-hosted-collectors/http-logs-metrics-source).

-#### Step 2: Configure Amazon Inspector
+### Step 2: Configure Amazon Inspector

 On Amazon Inspector, perform these tasks under the same AWS region:<